-\Mr. Gregory Pantin is a Partner at Hamel-Smith & Co.
-Law Firm with more than 17 years practice as an Attorney- at- Law.
+Mr. Gregory Pantin is a Partner at Hamel-Smith & Co.
+Law Firm with more than 18 years practice as an Attorney- at- Law.
 His core practice is in the area of litigation.
-He handles a variety of commercial disputes particularly matters involving issues in Admiralty, Construction and Development, Corporate Law & Governance, Employment and Industrial Relations and the Environment.
+He handles a variety of complex commercial disputes particularly matters involving issues in Admiralty, Construction and Development, Corporate Law & Governance, Employment and Industrial Relations and the Environment.
 In addition to his core areas of practice, Gregory is also trained in mediation as well as arbitration through the Chartered Institute of Arbitrators.
+Gregory is also a Chambers Global ranked Attorney.
+Gregory practices as an Advocate before the High Court, Court of Appeal, and specialist courts such as the Industrial Court, Environmental Commission, Trinidad and Tobago Securities and Exchange Commission, the Caribbean Court of Justice (Original Jurisdiction) and arbitral panels.